What is a Medicaid Trust?

 A Medicaid Trust can be drafted to allow you to change beneficiaries and direct the distribution of trust property to your beneficiaries at your death.
 More importantly, it can allow the distribution of trust property to your beneficiaries during your lifetime.
 Since the divestment occurred when the property went into the Medicaid Trust, distributions during the lookback period can be made to your beneficiaries without creating a penalty period.
 Because your property is held in trust you eliminate the concern that your property is lost because a child divorces, dies, or gets sued.
 The Medicaid Trust also allows your beneficiaries to receive the tax benefits of receiving property as an inheritance rather than as a gift.

-To summarize, there are substantial advantages to creating and funding a Medicaid Trust. needless to say, special knowledge and skill is needed to draft a Medicaid Trust so that it complies with both federal and state law.
+To summarize, there are substantial advantages to creating and funding a Medicaid Trust. needless to say, special knowledge and skill are needed to draft a Medicaid Trust so that it complies with both federal and state law.